 This climbing frame has become a is a very popular item in many Montessori households as it aligns perfectly with the philosophy of Maria Montessori.

 It promotes freedom of movement and independence and focuses on the improvement of important gross motor skills such as balance and coordination.

-If you have an actual little climber at home and you need to curb his or her desire to climb the furniture, this sturdy climbing frame might be a good solution for you.
-The Little climber is a popular Pikler triangle that is suitable for children from an early age of six months.
+If you have a little climber at home and you need to curb his or her desire to climb the furniture, this sturdy climbing frame might be a good solution for you.
+The Mini climber is a popular Pikler triangle that is suitable for children from an early age of six months.